 Protecting and storing your data

 We make all reasonable endeavours to protect your personal data against loss, alteration or any form of unlawful use.
 We will store your data in the most secure environment possible, whether physically or electronically.
-A limited amount of people will have access to your personal data and only ever for the purposes and upon the grounds detailed in this Privacy statement.
+A limited amount of people will have access to your personal data and only ever for the purposes and upon the grounds detailed in this Privacy Notice.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.